quantumx-apps/filebrowserDocs/content/en/docs/Integrations/Office/about.md

 ```

 {{% alert context="warning" %}}
 `internalUrl` should be accessible from the OnlyOffice server.
-This is typically a Docker network or private address.
+This is typically the docker network service name or a private address.
 {{% /alert %}}

 ## Troubleshooting